IIEnat/Seismographer/docs/developer_documentation.md

   - `STARTUP_SECONDS`: Countdown shown to frontend on startup.
 Takes an `int` for number of seconds, but should normally be equal to `BATCH_SECONDS`.

 - **Seam Smoothing:**
-  - `PATCH_TAIL_SECONDS`: Number of seconds as `float` from previous block of data to stitch together with the next block to smooth reduce edge artfacts.
+  - `PATCH_TAIL_SECONDS`: Number of seconds as `float` from previous block of data to stitch together with the next block to smooth reduce edge artefacts.
   - `PATCH_INTERVAL_SECONDS`: Interval of how often patching is done.
 Takes `float` for number of seconds.

 - **UI:**